18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/problem-definition/index.md

 ![planning][planning]

-Today in this post, we will discuss about the first stage in an ML project - the problem definition stage.
+Today in this post, we will discuss the first stage in an ML project - the problem definition stage.
 This Problem definition stage is not like the other stages which are self-explained.
 We need to clearly answer a bunch of questions at the very beginning when starting an ML project.

 ## Understand business requirements

 The first step is to form a business question, or goals.

-> Goals define general purpose of a project.
+> Goals define the general purpose of a project.

-For example, goals of a Visual Search Based Recommendation System might be:
+For example, the goals of a Visual Search-Based Recommendation System might be:

 - Minimize irrelevant search results
 - Maximize revenue of new products by recommending them
 - Maximize user's engagement

-After that, we need to be more specific about project's critical features by defining the objectives.
+After that, we need to be more specific about the project's critical features by defining the objectives.

 > Objectives define specific steps on how to realize the goals.

-For example, to maximize revenue of new products, objectives might be:
+For example, to maximize the revenue of new products, objectives might be:

 - Rank search results by the newest product and promotions
 - Filter out outlook-similar products but not profitable